 • Our programme is school led – you will be learning from highly skilled teachers in a real classroom.

-• We have over 40 primary schools across North Yorkshire, offering an impressive breadth of experience, from large town schools to tiny village primaries, faith, community and forces schools.
+• We work with over 40 primary schools across North Yorkshire, offering an impressive breadth of experience, from large town schools to tiny village primaries, faith, community and forces schools.

 • We have a track record of supporting trainees through all the challenges of undertaking the programme.
 We pride ourselves on our responsiveness to any obstacles you might meet along the way.

 • Ours is a local model – tutors from Leeds Trinity University come to us to deliver the Professional Development element of the programme, so your travelling time from home will be minimal throughout.